laiboonh/repairs-backend/README.md

 # Setup

 - Install JDK via sdkman https://sdkman.io/
-- Target environment is Heroku which requires `system.properties` file to define JDK version.
-This should be the version you should install.
+- Heroku defaults to JDK 1.8 so this is the version that we will be using.
 Same version is used in Github action
 - Use instructions from https://devcenter.heroku.com/articles/getting-started-with-scala to set up heroku client

 # History